Naiyaandi: Controversies

-Nazriya Nazim condemned the filmmakers for shooting several scenes of her character using a body double without her knowledge, such as an unseen woman's hip being rubbed, with the tummy/navel area being fully exposed, and it suggested the body double might be the heroine.
-She filed a complaint with the Chennai city Police Commissioner against Sarkunam, demanding that the director should show the film to her before its release.
+Ahead of the film's release, Nazriya condemned the filmmakers for shooting some scenes of her character using a body double without her knowledge, with the woman's hip being rubbed, and the tummy/navel area being fully exposed, noting this violated her contract.
+She filed a complaint with the Chennai Police Commissioner against Sarkunam, demanding that the director show the film to her before its release.
 She withdrew the complaint after the scene that she had objected to was removed.